Newtype

-The name of the magazine comes from the "Newtypes" in the Universal Century timeline of the Gundam series, specifically Mobile Suit Gundam (1979) and its sequel Mobile Suit Zeta Gundam (1985).
-Newtype magazine launched a week after Zeta Gundam began airing on March 2, 1985.
+The magazine's name comes from the "Newtypes" in the Universal Century timeline of the Gundam series, specifically Mobile Suit Gundam (1979) and its sequel Mobile Suit Zeta Gundam (1985).
+Newtype launched a week after Zeta Gundam began airing on March 2, 1985.

-Newtype USA was an English language version that was published in North America between 2002 and 2008.

 Content

 Columns

 Newtype runs several columns per month, typically written by creators within the anime and manga industries.
 Past and current contributors include Satsuki Igarashi (of Clamp), Mahiro Maeda, and Gilles Poitras.
 Newtype USA included columns from more history-minded writers (such as Jonathan Clements) as well as individuals involved in the US anime industry (such as Monica Rial).